 "When they stepped inside the first time something went off," Kate answered slowly in a tight voice.
 "What if it wasn't a normal trap, but some kind of biological scanner?"

 "General!"
 Malcolm shouted quickly.
 "Unknown reaction is taking place.
 They need to get out!"

-Organized chaos was the only way to describe what happened next as Benton barked his orders and shouts answered from inside the room.
+Organised chaos was the only way to describe what happened next as Benton barked his orders and shouts answered from inside the room.
 Rose stopped breathing as a moment later the first of the men emerged holding one end of a long piece of metal with a body on it.
 He was followed out of the room by the other two men each holding a corner of the large piece of metal.
 The body was badly burned on its back, but Rose could see the unburned front side of the body, the man had light skin.
 Rose tensed as the medics rushed forward to check Marks as the men in radiation suits held the remains of one of the shelves steady.

 "He's alive," one of the medics announced.
 "We need to get him to a hospital immediately."

 Rose couldn't move.
 She wanted to yell at them to get Mickey out of the room, rush forward into the room herself or start crying.
-Hopefully it was professionalism or the realization that it wouldn't help Mickey.
+Hopefully, it was professionalism or the realisation that it wouldn't help Mickey.
 She watched carefully as the medics applied some kind of salve to the charred skin of Marks' back and his lack of response.
 They carefully moved him onto a proper stretched and a few moments later he was on a portal respirator.
 As the medics vanished with Marks into the lift things became to move again as everyone cleared back from the laboratory.

 Rose released a breath that she hadn't known she'd been holding and returned to Toshiko to look over her shoulder.
 "When they go back in?"
 Rose questioned before her eyes took in the levels of radiation.
 "Bloody hell," Rose breathed in terror.